SteveKola/mlh-localhost-github/ck4991xgo02n7u4s1cjkqevnr.md

 ## WHAT’S NEXT?

 I’m looking forward to the Expo happening later today.
-Maybe we’d win ourselves some prizes or not.
+We'd see maybe we’d win ourselves some prizes and awards.

 I’m also looking forward to network with all the amazing people who’d managed to make it to NaijaHacks ’19 Expo.
 I know it wasn't easy at all.